 The principals of Christianity can and should touch every aspect of living for every child.

-Each student has the right to an education experience that develops his individual talents to the highest level according to the union between religious faith and life.
+Each student has the right to an education experience that develops his individual talents to the highest level per the union between religious faith and life.

 The supreme goal of this school is to bring the mind of each student into communion with the mind of God for this is the highest form of education.
 God is the source of all knowledge, and therefore must be part of all learning in a way that will produce a balanced individual and a productive and competent citizen.